wp-plugins/wp-e-commerce-products-quick-view/readme.txt

 We wanted our customers to have a true supermarket shopping experience.
 Other Quick View plugins only enable users to use the cart meta (select options and add to cart) in a pop-up.

-= Quick View Ultimate Features =
+= Quick View Features =

 * Works on any theme.
 * Pop-up opens full page content.
 * Fully mobile responsive - if your theme is responsive it opens in its true responsive dimensions within the pop-up.
+* Show Quick View as a button or hyperlink text (fully customizable without writing any code)
+* All product page features added by plugins work within the pop-up.
-* Quick View button shows on mouse over the image.
+* Show Quick View on hover over image or show as button or linked text under the image.
+* Fully cross browser compliant including IE8 to IE11.
+* Mobile device optimized - all tablets and phones

+= Grid View Compatibility =

+* Products Quick View works when you have the grid view feature activated in the WP e-Commerce plugin.
+* There are 2 plugins that activate Grid View in WP e-Commerce.
+Our plugin [WP e-Commerce Grid View](http://wordpress.org/plugins/wp-e-commerce-grid-view/) and the getshopped.org [Gold Cart plugin](http://getshopped.org/premium-upgrades/premium-plugin/gold-cart-plugin/).
+* Products Quick View does not work with list view.

+= Hover Button point and click Styling =

+* Create the perfect Quick View button style to match your site with the point click settings.
+* Button transparency selector.
+* Do it all by point click from the admin panel with touching the code.
+* Change it any time you like.

+= Show Quick View under the Image =

+* Option to show Quick View as a Button or Hyper linked text under the product image.
+* When placed under the image Quick View is visible all of the time.
+* a3rev Button creator, for creating the perfect style without touching the theme code.
+* a3rev Button style transparency setting.
+* a3rev Hyperlink text creator - Simple point click settings to create an eye catching clickable link.
 * Quick View button has 3 Positional settings Top, Center or bottom of the image.

+= Mobile Responsive Quick View Pop-up =

 * Fancybox pop-up tool - can't be blocked by browser pop-up settings.
 * Pop-up opens in 0.300 of a second and closes instantly.
 * SEO tracking - Your analytics tracking code e.g. Google records every view.
 * Add to Cart , View Cart all work within the pop-up.
-* All product page features add by plugins work within the pop-up.
-* Fully cross browser compliant including IE7 to IE10.
-* Mobile device optimized - all tablets and phones

-= Grid View Compatibility =

-Products Quick View works when you have the grid view feature activated in the WP e-Commerce plugin.
-There are 2 plugins that activate Grid View in WP e-Commerce.
-Our plugin [WP e-Commerce Grid View](http://wordpress.org/plugins/wp-e-commerce-grid-view/) and the getshopped.org [Gold Cart plugin](http://getshopped.org/premium-upgrades/premium-plugin/gold-cart-plugin/).
-Products Quick View does not work with list view.

-= Mobile Responsive App style admin interface =

-Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.

-* 100% compatible with WordPress v3.8.0 admin interface.
-* Backward compatibility to WordPress v3.5.0
-* App style admin interface.
-* Admin app interface is fully mobile and tablet responsive.

 = Lite & Pro Version Admin Interface =